One-party period of the Republic of Turkey: 1923–1938: Presidency of Mustafa Kemal Atatürk

 With the establishment of the Republic of Turkey, efforts to modernise the country began.
 The institutions and constitutions of Western states such as France, Sweden, Italy, and Switzerland were analysed and adapted according to the needs and characteristics of the Turkish nation.
 Highlighting the public's lack of knowledge regarding the intentions of President Mustafa Kemal (later Atatürk), the public cheered: "We are returning to the days of the first caliphs".

-In order to establish his reforms, Mustafa Kemal placed Fevzi Çakmak, Kâzım Özalp and İsmet İnönü in important political positions.
-He also capitalised on his reputation as an efficient military leader and spent the years up to his death in 1938 instituting wide-ranging and progressive political, economic, and social reforms.
-In doing so, he transformed Turkish people from perceiving themselves as Muslim subjects of a vast Empire into citizens of a modern, democratic and secular nation-state.
+Atatürk's regime initiated a wide range of political, legal, religious, cultural, social, linguistic, and economic policy changes that were designed to transform the new Republic of Turkey into a secular and modern nation-state.

 After the foundation of the Liberal Republican Party by Ali Fethi Okyar, religious groups joined the liberals and consequently, widespread bloody disorders took place, especially in the eastern territories.
 The Liberal Republican Party was dissolved on 17 November 1930 and no further attempt at a multiparty democracy was made until 1945.